NasirzadehMoh/CoLog/README.md

 # CoLog
-CoLog: Detecting Point and Collective Anomalies from Operating System Logs based on Multimodal Sentiment Analysis by Collaborative Transformer
+CoLog: A Unified Framework for Detecting Point and Collective Anomalies in Operating System Logs via Collaborative Transformers

 **CoLog**'s implementation will be uploaded soon to this repository.
 For more information, please visit [Alarmif.com](https://www.alarmif.com/).